Slow Instagram DM Responses Kill Sales: How to Fix

 Last updated:

-Why Slow Instagram DM Responses Kill Your Sales (Data + Fix)
+Slow Instagram DM Responses Kill Sales: How to Fix

-Slow Instagram DM responses cost you sales every single day.
-Research shows 78% of customers buy from the first business to respond, and responding within 5 minutes makes you 21x more likely to convert a lead compared to waiting 30 minutes.
-The average creator takes 4-6 hours to reply to DMs—by then, your potential customer has already moved on.
+Slow Instagram DM responses cost you sales because 78% of customers buy from the first business to respond, and responding within 5 minutes makes you 21x more likely to convert a lead compared to waiting 30 minutes.
+The average creator takes 4-6 hours to reply, but buying intent drops roughly 50% per hour after someone comments.
+DM automation closes this gap by responding in under 2 seconds, 24/7.

-• 78% of customers buy from the first business to respond (Lead Response Management Study)
+• First responder wins: 78% of customers buy from the first business to respond, making speed the single biggest factor in DM conversion

 The Data: Response Time vs Conversion Rate